 The Lordsaid: “For judgment I am come into this world, that they which see not might see; and that they which see might be made blind” (John 9:39). “… If you were blind, you should have no sin: but now you say, We see; therefore your sin remains” (John 9:41).

 Whenever reading these two verses, I felt confused: Those who can see become blind sinners yet the blind people are able to see and have no sin; upon which people will these words be accomplished?
-How to receive these words of thein the correct way?
+How do we receive these words of thein the correct way?
 For this, I had sought help from many pastors and elders, but all of them could just explain the scriptures according to their literal meaning.
 And their explanations were confusing and made me perplexed.
-With the questions, I had ever referred to many spiritual writings, but still failed to find the answer in the end.
+With the questions, I had referred to many spiritual writings, but still failed to find the answer in the end.

 It was not until I got acquainted with a preacher by chance that the puzzle having bothered me for a long time was finally answered through his fellowship.

 At that time, the brother communicated with me patiently on this problem and said: “To understand the truth of these words, we need to start with the story of the Lord Jesus healing the blind.
 Therecorded a blind man who was cured by the Lord Jesus.
 Though his naked eyes could see nothing, his conscience still existed and his spiritual eyes remained bright.
-At that time, the Lord Jesus performed many signs in His preaching and work, which shocked up the entire Jewish state.
-Thus, one day when the blind man came across the Lord Jesus luckily, he asked the Lord to heal his eyes by his faith in Him.
+At that time, the Lord Jesus performed many signs in His preaching and work, which shook up the entire Jewish state.
+Thus, one day when the blind man luckily came across the Lord Jesus, he asked the Lord to heal his eyes by his faith in Him.
 The Lord Jesus answered his request and cured his eyes right away, making him see the light.
 Having personally experienced the authority and power of the Lord Jesus, the blind people affirmed the Lord Jesus to be Christ who had come from God.
 He then said a few words which were recorded in the Bible and passed down to today.
 The words were: ‘Since the world began was it not heard that any man opened the eyes of one that was born blind.
 If this man were not of God, he could do nothing’ (John 9:32-33).

 From the matter of the Lord Jesus healing the blind, we can see that when God comes to judge the world, He will make those who cannot see be able to see.
 Here, the people who cannot see refer to those like the blind man who was cured by the Lord Jesus.
 Just like the patients in need of urgent treatment from a doctor, these people, having suffered the ravages of Satan, are eager for the salvation of God naturally.
 Aware that they are poor, pitiable, blind, and ignorant, they develop more of a thirst for the coming of the light and the truth.
 So when God comes to do His work, they seek the truth humbly, thereby seeing God’s appearance and wondrous deeds and keeping up with the footsteps of God’s work.
 As the Lord: ‘Blessed are the poor in spirit: for theirs is ’ (Matthew 5:3).
 ‘Blessed are they which do hunger and thirst after righteousness: for they shall be filled’ (Matthew 5:6).
 ‘For every one that asks receives; and he that seeks finds; and to him that knocks it shall be opened’ (Matthew 7:8).
 Thus, for those who sought God’s appearance and work humbly and followed God after hearing His voice, they all received the salvation of God.
 The Lord forgave their sins, and said that they had no sin.

 The Pharisees could see but did not know the incarnate Lord Jesus; they were much more pathetic, pitiable and detestable than the blind people.
-When the Lord Jesus did His work and preached, He performed many signs and wonders that shocked the Jewish state, and many people believed in and followed Him.
+When the Lord Jesus did His work and preached, He performed many signs and wonders that shook the Jewish state, and many people believed in and followed Him.
 Whereas, the Pharisees stubbornly clung to the biblical letters and doctrines and religious notions, thinking that as long as He was not called the Messiah, He was not Christ, regardless of how profound and practical His preaching was.
 Although they felt terrified and afraid when they personally saw that the words and work of the Lord Jesus had authority and power, yet they still refused to admit that the Lord Jesus was Christ, the Messiah.
 This just fulfilled the Lord Jesus’ word: ‘That seeing they may see, and not perceive; and hearing they may hear, and not understand …’ (Mark 4:12).

 Comparing the blind people who had faith in the Lord with the arrogant and conceited Pharisees, we can easily understand why the Lord Jesus said that those who thought they could see were blind sinners.
 Whether in the Age of Grace or in the last days, all those who regard themselves as the people who know the Bible best and understand God are arrogant people.
-If they do not reflect on themselves, humbly seek the truth, and look out for the work of theand the utterances of God, they will forever be the people blind in spirit and shall never gain the enlightenment and guidance of God or keep up with God’s footsteps, but will live under the influence of Satan and be bound and controlled by sin perpetually.”
+If they do not reflect on themselves, humbly seek the truth, and look for the work of theand the utterances of God, they will forever be the people blind in spirit and shall never gain the enlightenment and guidance of God or keep up with God’s footsteps, but will live under the influence of Satan and be bound and controlled by sin perpetually.”

 After listening to this brother’s fellowship, I understood a lot and felt very delighted.
 It was the greatest gain I had ever obtained since I believed in the Lord.
 Turned out that when the Lord said that people were blind, He did not mean that their naked eyes were blind, but that their spiritual eyes were blind, they were unable to know God and receive His salvation through His words and work.
 The different behaviors of the blind and the Pharisees led to their different outcomes, as recorded in the Bible, which displayed God’s righteousness and faithfulness.